Palin, Murkowski highlight Alaska's 2 elections on Tuesday

 Peltola, a former lawmaker, most recently worked at a commission whose goal is to rebuild salmon resources on the Kuskokwim River.
 She has cast herself as a “regular Alaskan” and consensus builder.
 If successful, she would be the first Alaska Native woman elected to the House.

-“Vote, vote, vote and vote for me twice, literally,” Peltola told supporters in Juneau days before the election in urging them to turn out and to tell their friends to vote.
+“Vote, vote, vote and vote for me twice, literally,” Peltola told supporters in Juneau days before the election.

 All three said they planned to pursue a full, two-year House term, regardless of how the special election turns out.
 They, along with Republican Tara Sweeney, who was an assistant secretary for Indian Affairs in the U.S. Interior Department during the Trump administration, were the most prominent candidates in a 22-person field in the U.S. House primary.